CareyCHAN/Angular/README.md

 This project is my Mutilmedia class final project

-The node_module is missing from the project.
-Please create a new project through the `ng new` command, and copy paste the node_module to this project.
+The node_modules is missing from the project.
+Please create a node_modules through the `npm install` command, and it will automatically create node_module to this project.

 # MultimediaWebsite